Phavanee/SECV2223---WEB-PROGRAMMING/assignment 2/readme.md

-This is a portfolio submission for the second assignment of Web Programming, accessible through [phavanee.github.io/](https://github.com/Phavanee/phavanee.github.io)">this link.
+This is a portfolio submission for the second assignment of Web Programming, deployed [here](https://github.com/Phavanee/phavanee.github.io)">